atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 > A *non-voting* $ATOM is $ATOM that did not vote either directly or indirectly
 > because the validator it is delegated to also did not vote.

+> [!WARNING]
+> The following mechanism does not explicitly account for the `K = 0.1`
+> decimation factor.
+It is considered implicit as it will be applied
+> indiscriminately alongside any other cathegory-specific multiplier

 1. **YES Votes to Proposal 848**: standard 1x multiplier for the $ATOM that voted *YES* at the snapshot.